TrySound/rollup-plugin-terser/README.md

 ## Why named export?

 1. Module is a namespace.
 Default export often leads to function/component per file dogma and makes code less maintainable.
-2. Interop with commonjs is broken in many cases.
-A ways to fight them are known.
+2. Interop with commonjs is broken in many cases or hard to maintain.
 3. Show me any good language with default exports.
 It's historical javascriptism.